Save the oceans

 Since the introduction of steel-hulled vessels, sea water has been used as ballast to stabilize them.
 Ballast water is therefore essential for safe and efficient ship operations.

-However, in ballast water we find a multitude of marine species, including bacteria, microbes, small invertebrates, eggs, cysts and larvae of various species.
-The species carried in ships’ ballast water may survive to establish a reproductive population in the host environment, becoming invasive, out-competing native species and multiplying into pest proportions causing serious ecological, economic and health problems.
+However, ballast water contains a wide range of marine species, including bacteria, microbes, small invertebrates, eggs, cysts and larvae.
+When released into new environments, these species may survive, reproduce and become invasive, out-competing native species and causing ecological, economic and health problems.

 The problem is largely due to the expanded trade and traffic volume over the last few decades.
 The spread of invasive species is now recognized as one of the greatest threats to the ecological and the economic well-being of the planet.